 With magnificent shimmering lakes, and the rolling countryside not only found in our National Parks but across the country, it’s easy to fall in love with the UK.
 But it's not just these magnificent panoramas that can take your breath away.
 From the picture-perfect villages with thatched roof cottages to historic towns and cities and captivating castles – these all offer travellers an array of varied experiences.

-On a singles tour to Cheltenham and the Cotswolds, the largest ‘Area of Outstanding Beauty’ in England and Wales, you’ll see honey-coloured stone cottages in quaint villages including Bourton on the Water affectionally known as the ‘Venice of the Cotswolds’.
-A singles holiday in Kent will take you to visit Leeds Castle – Henry VIIIs resplendent Tudor Palace.
+On a walking tour of the Cotswolds, the largest ‘Area of Outstanding Beauty’ in England and Wales, you’ll see honey-coloured stone cottages in quaint villages including Bourton on the Water affectionally known as the ‘Venice of the Cotswolds’.

 In recent years Bristol has undertaken an incredible regeneration and is now one of the most interesting and contemporary cities in the UK.
 Bristol Harbourside is a must for solo travellers to visit.
 This former industrial area is now home to an array of bars, restaurants, museums, public spaces and Brunel’s SS Great Britain.
 On a singles tour in the South West, you’ll also spend time in the Georgian city of Bath, where you’ll be able to admire incredible architecture and visit the iconic Roman Baths.